vipulsinghal02/txtlsim_buildacell/README.md

 into a directory you wish to put the toolbox in.
 Alternatively, if you do not plan to version control the toolbox, you can simply download it as a zip file using the green button on the [main page](https://github.com/vipulsinghal02/txtlsim_buildacell).

 Lets call the directory where you cloned or downloaded the repository `trunk`, i.e., this is where directories like `core`, `components`, `examples` and `mcmc_simbio` are.
 Open MATLAB, and set the current working directory to `trunk`.
-Type in `txtl_init` into the MATLAB command line.
+Type in `txtl_init` into the MATLAB command line, followed by `mcmc_init`.
 This initializes the txtlsim toolbox.

 Check if the toolbox is installed properly by running the follwoing examples: